New Expansion Rate Anomalies at Characteristic Redshifts Geometrically Determined using DESI-DR2 BAO and DES-SN5YR Observations: Summary and Discussions

-To assess the potential sources of redshift-dependent systematics, we tested for anomalies in the BAO data by comparing the DESI measurements of $D_M$ and $D_H$ against our reconstructions using only DES-SN5YR data.
+To assess the potential sources of redshift-dependent systematics, we performed robustness checks by either removing specific DESI BAO tracers (e.g., LRG1, LRG2) or applying magnitude offset corrections to low-$z$ DES-SN5YR data; however, the tension around $z \sim 0.35$ and $0.41$ persisted in all cases.
+We tested for anomalies in the BAO data by comparing the DESI measurements of $D_M$ and $D_H$ against our reconstructions using only DES-SN5YR data.
 We found no statistically significant discrepancies, with deviations remaining below $2\sigma$ CL.
 This consistency suggests that the DESI BAO data are not anomalous and are in agreement with the supernova-based reconstruction.
 We further tested the validity of CDDR by computing $\eta(z) = d_L(z)/\left[(1+z)^2 d_A(z)\right]$ at each DESI redshift using the independently reconstructed $D_L(z)$ and $D_A(z)$ at the BAO tracers' effective redshifts.
 We find $\eta$ remains consistent with unity within $2\sigma$ CL, supporting the internal consistency of the data and the validity of CDDR.

 Although these findings are robust, it is important to consider potential systematic uncertainties inherent to the DESI-DR2 BAO and DES-SN5YR datasets that could influence our results.
 For the DES-SN5YR sample, systematics such as photometric calibration errors, light-curve modeling uncertainties, host-galaxy correlations, and selection biases may affect the inferred luminosity distance and their redshift dependence.
 Similarly, DESI DR2 BAO measurements can be impacted by assumptions in the BAO signal reconstruction, modeling of nonlinear structure growth, and redshift-dependent selection effects.
 While these systematics are carefully characterized and minimized by both survey collaborations, subtle residual biases could affect the precision of the reconstructed expansion history.
 If not fully accounted for, such effects may contribute to or mimic the observed tensions with Planck $\Lambda$CDM.
 Ongoing improvements in data calibration, modeling, and cross-survey validation will be essential to further strengthen the reliability of these conclusions.